MileHacker Logo

 Yinchuan Ningxia, China Travel Guide

 Yinchuan rests in north-central China, within the productive Yinchuan Plain.
-This location is west of the Yellow River and east of the Helan Mountains.
+This place is west of the Yellow River and east of the Helan Mountains.
 The city sits approximately 1,100 meters (3,600 feet) above sea level, contributing to its temperate continental climate.

 Geographical Context